 You can then file the waiver request with your green card application.

-Tips for Navigating the Immigration System If You Have a Criminal Record
+How To Navigating the Immigration System If You Have a Criminal Record?

 Here are some tips to help you navigate these complexities.